If you’re thinking of setting up a business in Switzerland, this guide explains the types of Swiss registered companies and the processes.

 - Is there a market for your product/service?

 - Who are your competitors?

 - What difference will you bring to the market?

 Which Swiss business structure should I choose?

 Choosing your business structure is an important decision, so you need to investigate each option carefully.
 What type of business structure will you use?
-Will you be a sole trader, in a partnership, or established as a legal entity?
+Will you be a sole trader, in a partnership, or a legal entity?
 There are advantages and disadvantages to consider for each.

 If you are thinking of starting a company in Switzerland, you need to be aware that there are seven different types of companies to choose from:

 This is the most common type of company after the standard corporation or ‘joint-stock’ company.
 It is most suitable for sole owners of a business or other professionals who work for themselves, such as freelancers, small businesses, and individual entrepreneurs.
 They tend to refer to businesses run by one individual, who must be a Swiss resident.

 There is unlimited liability and the individual’s name must appear in the business name.
 Registration with the Chamber of Commerce is mandatory if annual sales exceed CHF 100,000.

 A general partnership is an association of people operating a commercial business; it is similar to sole-proprietorship but with more than one person involved.
 This category is when two or more people jointly operate a company.
 No limited capital is required, all partners must be Swiss residents and the company must have a Swiss address.
 The name of one of the partners must appear in the business name of the company.